UFAL-DSG/tgen/e2e-challenge/README.md

 Remarks
 -------

-Please refer to [../USAGE.md](../USAGE.md) for installation instructions.
+Please refer to [../USAGE.md](../USAGE.md) for TGen installation instructions.

 The [Makefile](Makefile) in this directory contains a simple experiment management system, but this assumes running on a [SGE](https://arc.liv.ac.uk/trac/SGE) computing cluster